 - Snoring and laboured breathing, caused by insufficiently wide respiratory channels and throat

 - Bluish-black tongue, which is a characteristic of the breed, could be mistaken for a circulatory problem

-- Hip dysplasia (malformation of the hip joints causing pain and disability): breed mean score 18.9 (parents should be lower)
+- Hip dysplasia: breed mean score 18.9 (parents should be lower)

 - Eye Scheme

 - The Chow Chow is one of the high profile breeds designated by the Kennel Club as requiring particular monitoring by reason of visible conditions which may cause health and welfare concerns.

 Identified by the UK Kennel Club as part of their Breed Health And Conservation Plan

 Estimated Breeding Values (EBVs) are now available for Hip Dysplasia and Elbow Dysplasia:

 DNA Tests Available